 I think many people think that Wi-Fi is the greatest mistake or assumption.
 That’s the response I get almost always, “What do you believe it means that what does wifi stand for?”

 The proper term Wi-Fi with a hyphen is another point of interest.
 Although many of us use WiFi, which is not a proper trademark, myself included.
-Wi-Fi is a Wi-Fi Alliance registered trademark.
+Wi-Fi is a Wi-Fi Alliance registered trademark. connecting to the internet

 Below is an excerpt from Phil Belanger, a Wi-Fi Alliance founding member who chaired “Wi-Fi” selection: